 The town of Goreme (the main tourist spot) is situated on a hill with tiers of homes and hotels lining the slope.

 At the top of the slope, you will have famous luxury cave hotels such as Koza Cave Hotel, Mithra Cave Hotel and Sultan Cave Suites Cappadocia which will have the most epic views of the hot air balloons.
-Do note, because these hotels are heavily involved in influencer marketing, you will have many influencers around you trying to get the shot at sunrise.
+Do note, that because these hotels are heavily involved in influencer marketing, you will have many influencers around you trying to get the shot at sunrise.

 More economical Cappadocia caves hotel options can be found a bit lower down the hill at places like Angel Cave Suite.
 All of these cave hotel Cappadocia options come with a view of the hot air balloons, albeit a bit less fancy.